Image

 Pulmonary Hypertension Screening in Patients with Interstitial Lung Disease for Earlier Detection

-Checking for pulmonary hypertension early in lung disease patients.
+Checking for lung issues early in interstitial lung disease patients.

 Recruiting